staticjax/ayam-web/content/pages/pricing.md

         justifyContent: flex-start

   - type: FeatureHighlightSection
-    elementId: 'BitWarden'
+    elementId: 'bitwarden'
     colors: colors-f
     backgroundSize: inset
-    title: Why BitWarden?
+    title: Why Bitwarden?
     text: >
       Your online world revolves around passwords.
 To stay safe from data breaches, you need to create strong and unique passwords for every account, but remembering them all without help gets tricky.

-      Using an open source password manager lets you easily protect yourself and your data.
+      Using an open source password manager like Bitwarden lets you easily protect yourself and your data.
 Bitwarden generates, stores, and secures your most important digital assets in an end-to-end encrypted vault.
     badge:
       type: Badge
       label: Encrypted Password Management